MArKkwanGuan/mmdet-GCD/README.md

 #  Gaussian Combined Distance: A Generic Metric for Object Detection

-This is the official code for the [GCD].
+This is the official code for the [GCD](https://ieeexplore.ieee.org/document/10847878?source=authoralert).
 The method is accepted by the GRSL in 2025.

 ## Installation